Break a sweat - in a slightly different way!

-I know what you're thinking - this is a swimming blog, why are we talking about hot tubs?!
-It turns out swimmers can reap quite a few mental and physical rewards from the occasional hot tub dip.
+I know what you're thinking - this is a swimming blog, why are we talking about hot tubs?
+It turns out swimmers can benefit physically and mentally from an occasional hot tub dip.

 1. Better sleep

-Like we talked about in our comprehensive guide to better sleep, warming your body up to the correct temperature before bed can dramatically improve your quality of sleep.
-Of course, you don't want to go to bed sweating, but if you're comfortably warm you will find yourself falling asleep faster and sleeping through the night with fewer interruptions.
+As we explained in our comprehensive guide to better sleep, warming up your body before bed can dramatically improve your quality of sleep.
+Of course, you don't want to go to bed sweating, but if you're comfortably warm you will find yourself falling asleep quickly and sleeping through the night with few interruptions.

-Better sleep means increased mental sharpness, a stronger immune system, well-rested muscles, and an efficient immune system, so don't underestimate the importance of an evening dip!
+Better sleep means increased mental sharpness, a stronger immune system, well-rested muscles, and an efficient immune system, so don't underestimate the benefit of an evening dip!

 2. Reduced stress and anxiety

-This relaxed state, the warm water, and the vascular dilation also reduce your frequency and severity of migraines and tension headaches.
+This relaxed state, the warm water, and the vascular dilation also reduce the frequency and severity of migraines and tension headaches.

 3. Lowered blood pressure and blood sugar

-Further, your heart rate will accelerate as your body tries to regulate its temperature in the hot water.
+Further, your heart rate accelerates as your body regulates its temperature in the hot water.
 This increases your blood flow which in turn increases your oxygen supply and rejuvenates your cells.

 4. Better respiratory health